Generic Name: hydralazine (hye-DRAL-a-zeen)

 Treating high blood pressure.
 It may be used alone or in combination with other medicines.
 It may also be used for other conditions as determined by your doctor.

-Hydralazine tablets is a vasodilator.
+Hydralazine tablets are a vasodilator.
 It works by relaxing and dilating (opening) the blood vessels in the body, allowing blood to flow through the vessels more easily and at a lower pressure.

 Do NOT use hydralazine tablets if: